csyvenky/ntsb_app_for_splunk/README.md

 # NTSB App for Splunk
-A Splunk app to process NTSB Safety Data
+A Splunk app to process NTSB Safety Data.
+This app now supports the Splunk Cloud platform.

 # Install app on Splunk Enterprise (standalone)
 1. Click the Settings gear icon next to **Apps** on the Launcher homepage.